 Light Green Rhythm Dice

 Super basic, just beamed eighth notes, quarter notes and quarter rests.
 Get a bunch of these and have the little beginners start clapping and counting.

 The basic rhythms above with added half note, dotted half note, and whole note.

 This is a great die for playing games where the kids don't have to know fractions like "Roll 100" and "Rhythm Race" I also play "Shut the Box" and "Rhythm Chemistry" with these dice.

 Blue Rhythm Dice

-These are the first rhythms I teach my beginners out of the book Rhythm Train.
-They are also the rhythms learned with Let's Play Music.
-Great for composing and counting.
+These are the first rhythms many teachers teach beginners out of the book Rhythm Train or with Let's Play Music.
+These are great for composing and counting.

 Orange Rhythm Dice

 Start learning how to count the eighth note and eighth rest.
 These dice are harder to use for composing with beginners because the eighth note and eighth rest add some half beats.
 But a "Rhythm Race" game is perfect to start introducing the half beat.

 Dark Pink Rhythm Dice